AdobeDocs/advertising.en/help/dsp/reports/report-about.md

 * Pre-configured Report Templates

     * **[!UICONTROL Billing]:** Use this report to understand key billing metrics like spend metrics for media billing by campaign.
+Data isn't available for placements that target universal IDs.

        >[!NOTE]
        >